dcsaorg/DCSA-OpenAPI/tnt/v3/README.md

 <a name="v300"></a>[Release v3.0.0-Beta-1 (...)](https://app.swaggerhub.com/apis-docs/dcsaorg/DCSA_TNT/3.0.0-Beta-1)
 ---
-Next T&T release - to be updated...
+Major changes are the following:
+- Restructured the `Event` in a `metadata` section and a `payload` section
+- Retracted events are no possible using the `retractedEventID`
+- Locations have been changed from a `anyOf` to a `oneOf`
+- It is optional to implement the subscription part

+A detailed list of changes (please visit the updated domains for further changes):

-- Bump [DCSA_Domain to version 2.0.3](https://github.com/dcsaorg/DCSA-OpenAPI/tree/master/domain/dcsa#v203) (was previously v1.0.3)
+- Bump [DCSA_Domain to version 3.0.0](https://github.com/dcsaorg/DCSA-OpenAPI/tree/master/domain/dcsa#v300) (was previously v2.0.3)
-- Bump [Event_Domain to version 3.0.0](https://github.com/dcsaorg/DCSA-OpenAPI/tree/master/domain/event#v300) (was previously v1.0.4)
+- Bump [Event_Domain to version 3.1.0](https://github.com/dcsaorg/DCSA-OpenAPI/tree/master/domain/event#v310) (was previously v1.0.4)
-- Bump [Error_Domain to version 1.1.0](https://github.com/dcsaorg/DCSA-OpenAPI/tree/master/domain/error#v110) (was previously v1.0.0)
+- Bump [Error_Domain to version 2.0.0](https://github.com/dcsaorg/DCSA-OpenAPI/tree/master/domain/error#v200) (was previously v1.0.0)
 - API description updated
 - `v2` version updated to `v3`
 - 'event-structure' has changed.
-Instead of being flat it now consists of a `metadata` part and a 'specialized' payload part
+Instead of being flat it now consists of a 'common' `metadata` part and a 'specialized' `payload` part
 - `/v3/events` endPoint updated:
-  - description updated to be more markdown compliant
+  - description updated to be more markdown compliant.
+The endPoint is mandatory to implement
+  - `eventType` filter renamed to `eventTypes`, description updated and default value added including all values (`SHIPMENT`, `TRANSPORT` and `EQUIPMENT`)
+  - `documentTypeCode` filter renamed to `documentTypeCodes`
+  - `shipmentEventTypeCode` filter renamed to `shipmentEventTypeCodes`
+  - `documentReference` filter added as a ghereic way to filter on references to different documentTypes
+  - `carrierBookingReference` and `transportDocumentReference` removed as they have been replaced with the more generic `documentReference`
-  - deprecated filters removed (`bookingReference`, `transportDocumentID`, `carrierVoyageNumber` and `scheduleID`)
+  - deprecated filters removed (`bookingReference`, `transportDocumentID`, `transportCallID` and `scheduleID`)
+  - `transportEventTypeCode` filter renamed to `transportEventTypeCodes`

   - `eventDateTime` filter parameter added
-  - `eventType` filter description updated and default value added including all values (`SHIPMENT`, `TRANSPORT` and `EQUIPMENT`)
-  - `carrierBookingReference` and `transportDocumentReference` removed as they have been replaced with the more generic `documentReference`
   - `documentReference` added to support filtering for all references belonging to `shipmentEventTypeCodes`
   - `transportCallID` replaced with `transportCallReference`
   - `exportVoyageNumber` replaced with `carrierExportVoyageNumber` and `universalVoyageReference`